-One of the days I was most looking forward to on our recent Disney World trip was a child free day with Hubby to spend at Epcot drinking around the World.
+One of the days I was most looking forward to on our recent Disney World trip was a child free day with Hubby to spend drinking around the world at Epcot.
 Epcot has become famous for its eating and drinking around the World Showcase, and we have always wanted to experience this in the past.

 By taking a grandparent on holiday with us and using the Disney transport system, we knew this trip would be the perfect opportunity.
 The fact that we were visiting during the Flower and Garden festival as well was an added bonus.

 I was keen not to have too much alcohol as I didn’t want to ruin my own experience, or even suffer the next day, so Hubby and I decided we would share drinks if we spotted ones we both wanted to try.
 It’s also a good idea to try some of the many snacks and small plates from the food booths in the Pavilions if you’re visiting during a festival.
 Outside of any Epcot festival, you can still take advantage of snack and quick service meals in the many restaurants in Epcot.

 Our day began with breakfast at Epcot in Starbucks with the largest Mickey shaped cinnamon bun I have ever seen.

 The World Showcase fully opens at 11am so we took our time and soaked up the atmosphere as we made our way to the entrance.

 Related Post – Things To Do At Disney World For Adults

 We had debated on which way around we would walk.
 Naturally we walk anti clock wise, starting in Canada, however this time we decided to start in Mexico as we wanted a margarita.
 We decided it might be wise to start on spirits rather than end on them.